 "The Caterpillar Club" A social story and club for children transitioning

 This session will inform attendees of recent developments with Safe Passage Across Networks and its vision for the future.
 Attendees are invited to provide feedback on what they would like to see from SPAN in the future.
 SPAN aims to relight the fire that was ignited at the pre-conference last year and to promote an engaging conversation about transitions that will inspire attendees to continue within and between school communities.
-After this session, SPAN looks forward to ‘refresh and connect’ with any attendees from the first SPAN conference (pre-conference 2017) and other attendees from this session at the hotel bar between 17:15-18:30 on Friday, March 9, 2017.

 Often invisible and always uninvited, illness and other health conditions in the expat community can leave individuals and families feeling isolated, fearful, overwhelmed and misunderstood.
 It is time to break the silence and isolation for those living abroad and crossing cultures with health conditions.
 Whether you are the patient, the parent, the partner, or expect to be a caregiver in the future, this session will encourage and empower you to explore, reflect, mentor, and build a network for yourself and your family members.
 Participants will discuss the unique needs, roadblocks, and challenges within this diverse and resourceful community, as well as ways in which to take a proactive stance, build resilience and vitality, and celebrate the strength of spirit.